Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Materials and Methods

 \subsubsection{Variational Inference}

-We used \textit{Stan} Automatic Differentiation VB ~\citep{kucukelbir2017automatic} for comparison with MCMC.
-In \textit{Stan} there is only one implementation of variational inference, the automatic differentiation approach ~\citep{kucukelbir2015automatic}.
-We found this was challenging for the Bayes LCA models.
+We used \textit{Stan} Automatic Differentiation VB~\citep{kucukelbir2017automatic} for comparison with MCMC.
+In \textit{Stan}, there is only one implementation of variational inference, the automatic differentiation approach~\citep{kucukelbir2015automatic}.
+We found this was challenging for the composite Bayes LCA/regression model.
 For both \textit{Stan} MCMC and VB, we used the same \textit{Stan} model definition \footnote{See supplementary material Appendix S2 for the \textit{Stan} LCA model details}.
-Reparameterization of the LCA model and use of \textit{Stan}-specific helper functions as discussed above may improve the predictive performance for VB.
-There are currently no closed-form solutions implemented in R or Python for variational Bayes LCA.
-Figure~\ref{fig:elboplot} illustrates a common problem with VB.
-There are two hyperparameters for stopping, a maximum number of ELBO calculation iterations and a difference threshold (delta) between iteration $t$ and $t+1$.
+There is a lack of closed-form solutions implemented in R or Python for variational Bayes LCA.

+Figure~\ref{fig:elboplot} illustrates a common problem with current VB implementations.
+There are two hyperparameters for stopping, a maximum number of ELBO calculation iterations and a difference threshold (delta) between iteration $t$ and $t-1$.
 In Figure~\ref{fig:elboplot} we can see that the $argmin \{ELBO\}$ has effectively converged after approximately 30,000 iterations but we have set maximum iterations to 200,000 and the threshold tolerance relatively low meaning it is never reached so the algorithm continues well past the best estimate it can produce.
-Unfortunately, there is no way \textit{a priori} to know what a suitable threshold tolerance should be as ELBO values are unbounded, or the effective number of iterations for ELBO convergence as this depends on various factors including model specification and algorithm tuning.
-We therefore risk running the VB algorithm much longer than needed to reach the best posterior estimate it can deliver under a specific model.
-However the variational approach consistently uses significantly less computer memory than MCMC.
+Unfortunately, there is no way \textit{a priori} to know what a suitable threshold tolerance should be as ELBO values are unbounded or the effective number of iterations for ELBO convergence as this depends on various factors including model specification and algorithm tuning.
+However, the variational approach uses significantly less computer memory than MCMC.
 With this EHR phenotyping model on our computer system VB used 1.8GB versus 37GB of RAM memory for a three-chain MCMC.